orospakr/sharpify/README.md

 ```

 Sharpify can't really provide you with any means of receiving the
-code.
+temporary auth code.
 You're own your own.

 If you're developing a webapp that consumes the Shopify API, it's
-likely a simple matter of adding an endpoint to your app that will
+likely a simple matter of adding an HTTP endpoint to your app that
-check the user's browser session and grab the auth code.
+will check the user's browser session and grab the temporary auth code
+from the query parameters.

 If you're developing a desktop app, it's a bit trickier.
 One approach
-is to find some way of instrumenting the webview you've embedded in
+is to find some way of instrumenting the webview you've necessarily
+embedded in your app (needed for displaying the Shopify App
-your app with a signal handler for noticing navigation.
-With this
+authorization UI to the shop owner) with a signal handler for noticing
-method, no HTTP server running at the other end of the URI is
+navigation.
+With this method, no HTTP server running at the other end
-necessary.
-Alternatively, you could run a local HTTP server with the
+of the URI is necessary.
+Alternatively, you could run a local HTTP
-sole purpose of grabbing the code, which is the method the live
+server with the sole purpose of grabbing the code, which is the method
-integration test suite for Sharpify uses.
+the live integration test suite for Sharpify uses (I did it this way
+in order to avoid a complicated dependency on a specific browser
+engine).

 Then, there's one final task: take that temporary authorization code
 and request the service to provide you with a permanent access token